Young Lawyers International Program

 HOW TO APPLY

-Applicants are asked to submit a letter of interest and CV (as two documents to cbaidp@CBA.org).
-Both need to be titled with the applicant’s last name and first initial (e.g. SmithJ.let and SmithJ.cv).
+Applicants are asked to submit a letter of interest and CV (as two documents) to cbaidp@CBA.org in English or French.
+Both documents should be titled with the applicant’s last name and first initial (e.g. DumontP-let and DumontP-cv).
+The email subject line should be formatted as follows: DumontP, YLIP Application.

 Internships for 2015-2017 included placements with the following organizations: